Harish-2502/CCC-Team-72/installation/README.md

 5. Click `Project` -> `Compute` -> `Key Pairs` -> `Create Key Pair` and create a new key pair named `mykeypair` (replace `mykeypair` with the name you prefer).
 Keep the private key file downloaded (e.g. `mykeypair.pem`) in a safe place.
    ![Create Key Pair (1/2)](./screenshots/mrc_04.jpg)
    ![Create Key Pair (2/2)](./screenshots/mrc_05.jpg)

+6. All key members must have their key pairs created and the public key file added to the project (see the previous step).

 ## Cluster Template Creation